Krishna ministry

 The S. M. Krishna ministry was the Council of Ministers in Karnataka, a state in South India headed by S. M. Krishna that was formed after the 1999 Karnataka elections.

 In the government headed by Krishna, the Chief Minister was from Indian National Congress.
 Apart from the Chief Minister, there were other ministers in the government.

 Tenure of the Government

-In 1999, as Karnataka Pradesh Congress Committee president, S. M. Krishna led the Indian National Congress (INC) to victory in the assembly polls and took over as Chief Minister of Karnataka, a post he held until 2004.
+In 1999, as Karnataka Pradesh Congress Committee president, S. M. Krishna led the Indian National Congress (INC) to victory in the assembly polls and took over as Chief Minister of Karnataka on 11 October 1999, a post he held until 2004.

+On 17 October 1999, Krishna ministry expanded 41 ministers took oath.

+On 17 December 2001, mini reshuffle occurred.

+On 27 June 2002, major reshuffle occurred.

 He was also instrumental in creating power reforms with ESCOMS and digitization of land records (Bhoomi) and many other citizen-friendly initiatives.
 He encouraged private-public participation and was a forebearer of the Bangalore Advance Task Force.